 AOC unloads on Trump after he tells progressive congresswomen to 'go back' to home countries

-New York Rep. Alexandria Ocasio-Cortez, fresh from a bitter public spat with House Democrat leaders, unloaded on President Trump Sunday afternoon after he suggested that several unnamed progressive congresswomen "go back" to their own "corrupt" and "crime infested" countries of origin, then "come back and show us how it is done."
+New York Rep. Alexandria Ocasio-Cortez, fresh from a bitter public spat with top House Democrats, unloaded on President Trump Sunday afternoon after he suggested that unnamed progressive congresswomen "go back" to their own "corrupt" and "crime infested" countries of origin, then "come back and show us how it is done."

-Ocasio-Cortez's fiery Twitter barrage could be the call to action that unifies a Democrat Party currently divided along establishment and progressive lines, observers said, even as some analysts indirectly blamed House Speaker Nancy Pelosi for Trump's remarks.
+Ocasio-Cortez's fiery Twitter return barrage could be the call to action that unifies a party currently divided along establishment and progressive lines, observers said, even as some analysts blamed House Speaker Nancy Pelosi for laying the groundwork for Trump's remarks.

-"Mr. President, the country I 'come from,' & the country we all swear to, is the United States," Ocasio-Cortez said.
+"Mr. President, the country I 'come from,' & the country we all swear to, is the United States," Ocasio-Cortez wrote.
 "But given how you’ve destroyed our border with inhumane camps, all at a benefit to you & the corps who profit off them, you are absolutely right about the corruption laid at your feet."

 DEMS LOSE PATIENCE WITH 'COMPLETE FRAUD' AOC, RALLY TO PELOSI'S SIDE

-Ocasio-Cortez, who is of Puerto Rican descent, was born in the Bronx, New York, and raised in suburban Westchester County.
-Ayanna Pressley, the first black woman elected to the House from Massachusetts, was born in Cincinnati.

-Ilhan Omar, the first Somali native elected to Congress and one of its first Muslim women, was born in Somalia but spent much of her childhood in a Kenyan refugee camp as civil war tore apart her home country.
-Tlaib was born in Detroit.

-She continued: "You are angry because you don’t believe in an America where I represent New York 14, where the good people of Minnesota elected @IlhanMN, where @RashidaTlaib fights for Michigan families, where @AyannaPressley champions little girls in Boston.
+Ocasio-Cortez continued: "You are angry because you don’t believe in an America where I represent New York 14, where the good people of Minnesota elected @IlhanMN, where @RashidaTlaib fights for Michigan families, where @AyannaPressley champions little girls in Boston.
 You are angry because you can’t conceive of an America that includes us.
 You rely on a frightened America for your plunder.
 You won’t accept a nation that sees healthcare as a right or education as a #1 priority, especially where we’re the ones fighting for it.
 Yet here we are."

+Trump's tweets did not name any specific congresswomen.
+Ocasio-Cortez, who is of Puerto Rican descent, was born in the Bronx, New York, and raised in suburban Westchester County.

+Ilhan Omar, the first Somali native elected to Congress and one of its first Muslim women, was born in Somalia but spent much of her childhood in a Kenyan refugee camp as civil war tore apart her home country.

+Rashida Tlaib, the first Palestinian-American woman in Congress, was born in Detroit.
+Ayanna Pressley, the first black woman elected to the House from Massachusetts, was born in Cincinnati.

 PELOSI ADMONISHES TWEETING ATTACKS ON FELLOW DEMS: DON'T 'EXPECT US TO THINK THAT THAT IS JUST OK'